NASA-AMMOS/3DTilesRendererJS/src/three/renderer/API.md

 duration: number
 ```

 Duration of the animated transition in milliseconds.
-Default is 200.

 ### .autoSync